All application materials not submitted with the online application should be sent to the following address:

 We would .require an exam in order to recognize your three year degree regardless of whether the program you are applying to requires an exam.
 You can read our 3 year degree policy here.

-Your GPA will first be calculated based upon your last 2 years of graded coursework from your bachelor's degree.
-A second GPA will be calculated based upon your last two years of graded coursework from your bachelor's degree plus anything taken since.
-If your GPA falls below a certain number, we may calculate a 4 year GPA as well.
-For post-master's certificates and programs as well as the doctoral program your GPA will be based upon the master’s GPA.
+For master’s programs, our GPA will be calculated based upon your last two years of graded coursework from your bachelor's degree plus any post-baccalaureate coursework.
+For post-master's certificates and programs, as well as the doctoral program. your GPA will be based upon the master’s GPA.

 When you submit your application you will be sent an email containing a URL link to your app tracker by which you will be able to monitor the status of your application.
 When a final decision has been entered you will receive an email with instructions about how to access your decision electronically.